AnanayG/multimodal_intrusion_detection/docs/proposal.md

 ## 3. Novelty & Rationale

 Our approach combines an always-on PIR sensor with a low-power monochrome image sensor to perform person detection locally at the edge.
 This method ensures privacy by keeping all footage directly on the device.
-To enable person detection on resource-limited devices, we leverage tinyML techniques such as model pruning and quantization.
+To enable person detection on resource-limited devices, we leverage TinyML techniques such as model pruning and quantization.
 Moreover, our system is built with off-the-shelf components and open-source libraries, which enhances its adaptability and upgradeability.
 The multi-modal approach of our project focuses on energy rather than power optimization, with the latter done by most low-power related academic papers.

 ## 4. Potential Impact